 When it is bright enough outside, the headlamps go off and the DRL come on.

+The DRL turn off when the headlamps are turned to $\ensuremath{\circlearrowleft}$ or the ignition is off.

-To turn the DRL off or on again, turn the exterior lamp control to \circlearrowleft and then release.
-For vehicles first sold in Canada, the DRL cannot be turned off.
+For vehicles first sold in Canada, the DRL can only be turned off when the vehicle is parked.